CivicActions/guidebook/practice-areas/engineering/engineering-calls.md

     -   a deep dive into a specific language feature
     -   a discussion on a new technology
     -   group debugging of some gnarly bug
-    -   exploring process improvement idea
+    -   exploring process improvement ideas
     -   or anything else!

 On the call we will: